Want a body like Thor? Chris Hemsworth has an app for that - WFIN

 Want a body like Thor?
 Chris Hemsworth has an app for that

-(LOS ANGELES) — Thanks to the Avengers movies, Chris Hemsworth’s fitness level is on display over the world, thanks to his role as Asgardian god Thor.
+(LOS ANGELES) — Thanks to the Avengers movies, Chris Hemsworth’s fitness level is on display the world over, thanks to his role as Asgardian god Thor.
 However, aside from the occasional peek on a DVD supplemental feature, how he achieved his godlike physique — described in Infinity War as what would happen “if a pirate had a baby with an angel” — was a mystery.

 Until now.